ChimeHQ/ConcurrencyPlus/README.md

 Right now, it's still quite difficult to make use of `AsyncSequence`.
 These libraries might be useful and are definitely worth checking out as well.

-- [AnyAsyncSequence](https://github.com/vsanthanam/AnyAsyncSequence): super-focused on solving the lack type-erased sequences
+- [AnyAsyncSequence](https://github.com/vsanthanam/AnyAsyncSequence): super-focused on addressing the lack of type-erased sequences
 - [AsyncAlgorithms](https://github.com/apple/swift-async-algorithms): Apple-owned reactive extensions to `AsyncSequence`
 - [AsyncExtensions](https://github.com/sideeffect-io/AsyncExtensions): Companion to AsyncAlgorithms to add additional reactive features
 - [Asynchrone](https://github.com/reddavis/Asynchrone): Extensions to bring reactive features to `AsyncSequence`